-Join Aaron Dolberg for an in-depth discussion in this video How to think about quality, part of Foundations of Programming: Software Quality Assurance.
+Join Aaron Dolberg for an in-depth discussion in this video How to think about quality, part of Programming Foundations: Software Quality Assurance.

 - When you start thinking about quality and what's best for your particular project, it's a good idea to have an opinion as to what you plan on doing and why.
 Throughout this course, I'm going to assume that you're watching because you're interested in quality and want to understand not only what it means but also why you should be concerned about it.
 You may also be watching because you want to know when you should start to incorporate quality assurance into your process.
 Now this is a question that has varying opinions on what the right answer is throughout the industry.
 Some will argue that development should begin with writing tests, while others believe that it's only necessary to begin testing once functionality is quite mature.